riakhaitan/tp/docs/DeveloperGuide.md

 **Extensions**

     2a.
 Expense Expert detects an error in details parsed.
         2a1.
-ExpenseExpert requests to check the details of expense to be deleted and enter command again.
+ExpenseExpert informs the user about the error detected.
         Use case ends.

     3a.
 List of Expenses is empty